- Lawyers Alliance Names Angela Fernandez as New Executive Director

 For outstanding pro bono service to nonprofits

-Lawyers Alliance for New York proudly announces that American Express General Counsel’s Organization, Crowell & Moring LLP, and Debevoise & Plimpton LLP will receive 2023 Institutional Cornerstone Awards.
+Lawyers Alliance for New York proudly announces that Cravath and Thomson Reuters will receive 2024 Institutional Cornerstone Awards.
 These awards, the highest business law pro bono honor in New York, recognize superior legal services to nonprofits that are improving the quality of life throughout low-income neighborhoods.
-The awards ceremony will be November 2 at Paramount Global.
+The awards ceremony will be held this evening at Paramount Global.

-The Cornerstone Award winners also include 13 talented individuals selected from more than 2,200 business and transactional lawyers who volunteered through Lawyers Alliance during the past year.
+The Cornerstone Award winners also include six talented individuals selected from more than 2,200 business and transactional lawyers who volunteered through Lawyers Alliance during the past year.
+A new Cornerstone Award category, Pro Bono Professional, is being introduced this year.

 This year’s Institutional Cornerstone awardees are: